-Hong Kong's airport reopens after protests but more than 200 flights cancelled
+Hong Kong leader urges calm as protest tensions rise; airport reopens

 The company is caught in crosswinds between Beijing and pro-democracy groups in Hong Kong after the Chinese civil aviation regulator demanded it suspend personnel who engaged in or supported the protests from staffing flights into its airspace.

-The closure of the Hong Kong airport added to that pressure.
+The closure of the airport added to that pressure.
 A Reuters reporter saw more than 100 travellers queuing up at Cathay’s ticketing counter early on Tuesday.

+Kate Flannery, an Australian traveller heading for Paris, said the handling of the protests appeared chaotic on Monday night.

 A Cathay customer officer at the airport, who declined to provide his name, said nearly all the airline’s flights were full.